The $100,000 UX of ... Bulls?

 Making It Theirs

-We introduced Alta's visual identity: typography, brand colours, and standard icons.
-Placeholders were replaced with real production data.
-That shift changed how the tool was perceived.
-It stopped being "the app" and started becoming our app.
+We introduced Alta’s visual identity: typography, brand colors, and standard icons.
+Real production data replaced placeholders, and that single shift changed how the tool felt.

 Making It Theirs

-We introduced Alta's visual identity: typography, brand colours, and standard icons.
-Placeholders were replaced with real production data.
-That shift changed how the tool was perceived.
-It stopped being "the app" and started becoming our app.
+We introduced Alta’s visual identity: typography, brand colors, and standard icons.
+Real production data replaced placeholders, and that single shift changed how the tool felt.

 Making It Theirs

-We introduced Alta's visual identity: typography, brand colours, and standard icons.
-Placeholders were replaced with real production data.
-That shift changed how the tool was perceived.
-It stopped being "the app" and started becoming our app.
+We introduced Alta’s visual identity: typography, brand colors, and standard icons.
+Real production data replaced placeholders, and that single shift changed how the tool felt.

 Making It Theirs